mtrevisan/HunLinter/README.md

 <a name="how-to-statistics"></a>
 ### Dictionary statistics
-Use `Dictionary tools|Statistics` to produce some statistics (graphs and values are exportable with a right click!) about word and compound word count, mode of words' length, mode of words' syllabe, most common syllabes, longest words (by letters and by syllabes).
+Use `Dictionary tools|Statistics` to produce some statistics (graphs and values are exportable with a right click!) about word and compound word count, mode of words' length, mode of words' syllabe, most common syllabes, the longest words (by letters and by syllabes).

 If you want to include hyphenation statistics be sure to use `Hyphenation tools|Statistics` instead, but expect a 3.6&times; or so increase in running time.